gogicha007/project_AWA/README.md

 ## Authorization

-- frontend authorization done by firebase, sign up stores name to firebase.
+- **Frontend** authorization done by firebase, sign up stores name to firebase.
 - request to have bearer with token.
-- backend authorization has auth.guard and interceptor(user-sync.interceptor)
+- **Backend** authorization has auth.guard and interceptor(user-sync.interceptor)
   - auth guard
     1. checks if bearer containes the token
     2. checks if is cached and not expired.
     3. if it is not cached, it accesses firebase to verify the authorization of the token.
     4. adds user credentials(firebase uid, name, email) to the request.
   - interceptor
+    - it caches user
-    - after auth guard interceptor comes in and checks if requested user is in db and updates it.
+    - if not cached checks if requested user is in db and updates with firebase credentials.

+## Backend logger

 ## Tables
 ### Material group

 - Pipe